Roads Top Banner.

 Footpath parking.

 In many areas of Britain parking on the footpath is illegal, and in the Devonian village of Beer they have found a novel way to ensure that motorists comply with this regulation.
 The thought of the possible damage if a wheel should stray into the water channel certainly focuses the mind to be very careful when parking!!!
-This water channel also improves road safety because it encourages pedestrians to cross the road at designated positions - and not walk out from between the parked vehicles.

-Note the broken yellow lines painted alongside to the kerb.
-For many years these markings designated that the parking restriction applied for less than the working day (ie: only part of the day eg: rush hours or short parking bans to stop commuters parking there all day), nowadays they have been replaced by a continuous yellow line, which used to designate that the restriction applied for the whole of the working day.
-So in effect the same markings designate that very different restrictions are in force.
-Are you confused?
-Yes, so are most motorists, who now have to look for little restriction plates which are supposed to be fitted to roadside posts (or street lamps) but too often are missing.
-The real beneficiaries of this will be whoever pockets the fines for 'illegal' parking.
+For many years these markings designated that the parking restriction applied for less than the working day - which meant only part of the day eg: rush hours or short parking bans to stop commuters parking there all day - but nowadays they have been replaced by the same continuous yellow line which used to designate that the parking restriction applied for the whole of the working day.

 A water channel located along the kerb.
-See text for more information.

 A kerbside water channel provides an effective deterrent to vehicles parking on the footpath.